mrkaleArduinoLib/gbj_tmp102/README.md

 <a id="library"></a>
 # gbjTMP102
 Library for the temperature sensors *TMP102* communicating on two-wire (I2C) bus.
-- Sensor address is
+- Sensor can have following addresses, which allows up to 4 sensors present on the same two-wire bus:
   - `0x48` for ADD0 pin connected to GND (ground)
   - `0x49` for ADD0 pin connected to V+ (power supply positive rail)
   - `0x4A` for ADD0 pin connected to SDA (serial data rail of the two-wire bus)
   - `0x4B` for ADD0 pin connected to SCL (serial clock rail of the two-wire bus)
 - The library provides measured temperature in degrees of Celsius.
-- For conversion among various temperature unit scales and for calculating dew point temperature use library **gbjAppHelpers**.
+- For conversion among various temperature unit scales and for calculating dew point temperature use library *gbjAppHelpers*.
-- The resolution of the sensor in normal mod is 12 bit with sensitivity 0.0625 centigrade with measurement range -55 to +128 centigrade.
+- The sensor in normal mode has 12 bit resolution with sensitivity 0.0625 centigrade with measurement range -55 to +128 centigrade.
-- The extended mode has resolution 13 bit, but the same sensitivity and it just extends the upper measurement range up to +150 centigrade.
+- The extended mode has 13 bit resolution, but the same sensitivity and it just extends the upper temperature measurement range up to +150 centigrade.
-  - Switching (reconfiguration) to extended mode from normal mode or vice-versa needs a time delay cca 500 milliseconds after it in order to settle the sensor and stabilize the temperature conversion.
+  - Switching (reconfiguration) to extended mode from normal mode or vice-versa needs a time delay cca 350 milliseconds after it in order to settle the sensor and stabilize the temperature conversion.
   - Without the delay after switching to extended mode the reading is doubled to real temperature at first reading after switching mode.
   - Without the delay after switching to normal mode the reading is halved to real temperature at first reading after switching mode.
   - Library does not have implemented such specific delay after mode switching due to small usefulness of the extended mode.